-- Drilling of four boreholes, BH1 to BH4 (inclusive), to maximum depth of 2.1 metres below existing ground level (approximately RL 16.0 m AHD); - Sampling for laboratory analyses was carried out in BH2 and BH3 at depths of 0.5 and 1.0 metre below existing ground level. - Three samples were sent to a NATA accredited laboratory for Suspension Peroxide Oxidation Combined Acidity and Sulfur (SPOCAS) testing.
+- Laboratory testing was carried out on samples taken from BH3 at depths of 0.6, 1.7 and 2.5 metres below existing ground level. - Three samples were sent to a NATA accredited laboratory for Suspension Peroxide Oxidation Combined Acidity and Sulfur (SPOCAS) testing.